What is ‘parental responsibility’?

 - The people the child associates with

 - What the child can view on TV, bed time, etc

-The Family Law Act says that the court must apply a presumption that it is in the best interests of the child for the child’s parents to have equal shared parental responsibility (ESPR) for the child unless there are reasonable grounds to believe that a parent has engaged in abuse of the child or family violence, or the court is satisfied that it would not be in the best interests of the child for the parents to have ESPR.
+The Family Law Act says that the court must apply a presumption that it is in the best interests of the child for the child’s parents to have equal shared parental responsibility (ESPR) for the child.
+This is unless there are reasonable grounds to believe that a parent has engaged in abuse of the child or family violence.
+Furthermore, if the court is satisfied that it would not be in the best interests of the child for the parents to have ESPR.